 Today, research and innovation organisations are constantly in the public eye because of their influence and contribution to progress and social transformation.
 Trust in research and innovation organisations, and those responsible for their funding, depends on the appropriate societal-ethical justification they can offer for their activities, which results in the maintenance of their credibility and reputation.
-In today's global context, adopting a public commitment to RRI and managing it through communication and participation is the best way to achieve the goals of the 2030 Agenda for Sustainable Development.
+In today's global context, adopting a public commitment to RRI and managing it through communication and participation is a known and effective way to achieve the goals of the 2030 Agenda for Sustainable Development.

 A fundamental benefit provided by the ETHNA System is to ensure that R&I activities are financed and carried out in a responsible way.
 The ETHNA System does this by providing a system of supporting tools, which then helps to build trust among people, administrations, and organisations.
 The positive impacts of the system derive from public commitment to manage the ethical basis for trust.
-It is a system based on the inclusion of all stakeholders, so it requires sustainable engagement with citizens and society to become institutionalised.
+It is a system based on the inclusion of all stakeholders^{1 2}, so it develops some of the preconditions that promote the institutionalisation of sustainable engagement with citizens and society.
 The ETHNA System also includes the assessment of activities to transparently communicate achievements and disseminate measures for improvement.